-14) SPDIF IN (S/PDIF In Header)
+13) SPDIF IO (S/PDIF In/Out Header, Red)

-This header supports digital S/PDIF In and can connect to an audio device that supports digital audio out via an optional S/PDIF In cable.
-For purchasing the optional S/PDIF In cable, please contact the local dealer.
+This header supports digital S/PDIF In/Out.
+Via an optional S/PDIF In and Out cable, this header can connect to an audio device that supports digital audio out and an audio system that supports digital audio in.
+For purchasing the optional S/PDIF In and Out cable, please contact the local dealer.